Hobart property market news - key takeaways

 Source: SQM Research

-Hobart's vacancy rate is critically low at 0.6 per cent, down from 1.2 per cent a year ago.
-This highlights the severe shortage of rental properties, leaving tenants with few options and pushing rental prices higher.
-Compared to other cities, Hobart's vacancy rate is among the lowest, indicating a market that strongly favours landlords.
+Hobart's vacancy rate was just 0.4 per cent in October 2025, down from 0.6 per cent a year earlier.
+This decline highlights the ongoing undersupply of rental properties in the city.
+Compared to other cities, Hobart's vacancy rate is among the lowest, indicating a market that heavily favours landlords.
+The lack of new supply or significant changes in population growth suggests that these tight conditions are likely to persist.

 Louis Christopher, Managing Director of SQM Research said in his latest rental market report